 Application Fee - Please include the $25 application fee ($100 for international applicants) in the form of a check or money order made payable to Mercer University.
 Do not send cash.
 The application fee is nonrefundable and cannot apply toward tuition.

 College Transcripts –Applicants must submit one official transcript from every college and university previously attended.
 Transcripts are required for both undergraduate (including summer school and studies abroad) and graduate course work, regardless of length of stay or if the grades are listed on another school's transcript.
-A transcript request form is provided to assist you in this process.
-Complete the transcript request form and submit it to each school's registrar.
-The registrar will return the transcripts to you in a sealed institution envelope.
-Do not open the envelope.
+Official electronic transcripts should be submitted to firstname.lastname@example.org.
+The Office of the Registrar determines what is deemed an appropriate electronic transcript —should you have any questions about this, please let us know prior to submission.
 Former and current Mercer University students need not request a Mercer University transcript.

 High School or General Educational Development (GED) Transcript - An official high school or GED transcript for applicants who have not attempted or have earned less than 30 hours of college credit.